See answer

 3. Medication Side Effects

 Lupus treatment may involve taking multiple medications, and some can have side effects that disrupt brain function.
-For example, steroids are often used to treat lupus flares, and they can make confusion symptoms worse.
+For example, steroids are often used to treat lupus flares, and they can cause mental changes like mood swings or psychosis (loss of contact with reality).
 Additionally, hydroxychloroquine (Plaquenil) can cause disrupted sleep and fatigue, which affect cognition.

-People with lupus may also be prescribed medication for neuropathic pain or seizures.
+People with lupus may be prescribed medication for neuropathic pain (caused by damage to the nervous system) or seizures.
 A member of MyLupusTeam shared, “I learned that gabapentin (Neurontin) will slow your response on getting the right words out.
 Once the med is stopped, it goes away.
-But for me, the benefits of taking it are worth it,” they said.
+But for me, the benefits of taking it are worth it.”

-“Memory problems” and “strange or unusual thoughts” are listed as side effects of gabapentin.
+“Memory issues” and “strange or unusual thoughts” are listed as side effects of gabapentin.

 4. Chronic Pain